TempertonLab/tempertonlab.github.io/_pages/research-ashley-sags.md

 ## Average Nuclotide Identity
 ANI is the measurement of how different nuclotide composition of coding regions differ from each other.
 All SAR11 SAGs ANI was calculated between each other and visualised as a heatmap in the link below.
 Darker squares indicate a higher ANI or closer genetic identity to each other.
-Clusters of colours suggest differing populations.
+Clusters of colour suggest differing populations.

 [ANI between SAGs](/research/ashley/sags/ani)